Get Ready To Rumbly Documentation

 You can also set individual filters for each of your Connections.
 Select "Edit" for any connection, then look under Custom Filter.

-If you add filters under Do not import posts with this text, these are applied first.
-Any matching content will be removed.
+If you add filters under Do not import posts with this text, ("deny filtering") these are applied first.
+Any matching content will be removed (*).

-Then, any filters under Only import posts with this text are applied.
+Then, any filters under Only import posts with this text ("accept filtering") are applied.
 Only matching content will be kept, and everything that doesn't match will be removed.

 Basic Filters